 Outdoor Education @ Tonaquint Nature Center

-TNC Outdoor Education team presents topics such as water, desert plants & animals, tree identification, birds of prey, Utah’s black bears and more to school groups from Kindergarten to fifth grade tailoring the discussions and hands-on activities to the age of the participants.
-These classes are presented at Tonaquint Park and Nature Center but can be brought to a classroom at your school.
+TNC Outdoor Education team presents topics such as water, desert plants & animals, tree identification, birds of prey, and more to school groups from Kindergarten to fifth grade tailoring the discussions and hands-on activities to the age of the participants.
+These classes are presented at Tonaquint Park and Nature Center.
 Additionally, home-school groups can coordinate classes with our staff to meet their specific needs.

 Outdoor Education Program Topics